Free Roommate Agreement Contract Template (UK)

 What is a flatmate agreement in the UK?

-A flatmate or a roommate agreement is a legal document that outlines the responsibilities of each person sharing the home.
 These responsibilities can take the form of any number of things, such as who pays what share of a given utility bill, who cleans up on what days, and what share of the rent each person pays… The list is virtually endless, but it does pay to have an agreement just in case.

-Having an agreed-upon, and signed, can save tenants (yourself included) a lot of headaches later on if a flat-share turns sour because nobody can agree on who is meant to do what; a signed agreement removes all ambiguity.
+Having an agreed-upon, and signed, can save tenants a lot of headaches later on if a flat-share turns sour because nobody can agree on who is meant to do what; a signed agreement removes all ambiguity.

 Is a flat-share tenancy agreement legally binding?